mitrakov/tommyserver/tommylingo/README.md

 Simple application to learn languages.

-Available for iOS, Android and MacOS.
+Available for iOS and Android.

 Supported languages:
 - en-US